 When using custodial services, search for a reputable company with high security and insurance coverage.
 Keep an eye out for regulated and compliant custodians.

-The benefits and drawbacks of non-custodial wallets
+Pros and cons of non-custodial wallets

 Non-custodial wallets provide you with complete control over your keys and funds without a third-party guardian.
 In other words, you own your assets and can be your own bank.
 Furthermore, non-custodial transactions are typically faster because there is no need for withdrawal approval.
 If you don't use a custodian, you avoid paying extra custodial fees, which can be expensive depending on your service provider.

 A disadvantage of using non-custodial wallets is their accessibility and ease of use.
 They are typically less user-friendly and can be difficult for first-time cryptocurrency holders.
+With non-custodial wallets, you're solely responsible for your keys and must take your own precautions when handling them.

 Custodial vs. non-custodial wallets: comparison table